djalbat/necessary/README.md

 isDirectoryEmpty('root/etc'); // the return value is true if the directory is empty
 ```

-* The `readDirectory()` function returns an array of string entry names if the directory exists:
+* The `readDirectory()` function returns an array of entry names if the directory exists:

 ```js
 readDirectory('root/etc'); // returns the contents of the 'root/etc' directory